 - Quinoa: Cooked quinoa gives the salad nutty flavor, along with filling protein and fiber.
 You can use white, multi-color, or red quinoa for this recipe.
 White quinoa, however, has the most mild flavor of the three varieties.

 - Peanuts: A winning combo of crunch, toasty flavor, heart-healthy fats, and protein.
-If you have a nut allergy, you can use pepitas (pumpkin sees), shelled pistachios, or even sesame seeds instead.
+If you have a nut allergy, you can use pepitas (pumpkin sees), pistachios, or sesame seeds instead.

 Once you have your ingredients prepped, it’s time to toss them with: